haskell-servant/servant-auth/README.md

 ## How it works

-This library introduces a combinat `Auth`:
+This library introduces a combinator `Auth`:

 ~~~
 Auth (auths :: [*]) val